SwingGuy1024/Blog/Bad Uses of Optional.md

         return StringUtils.startsWith(ticket, TICKET_PREFIX); // TICKET_PREFIX is a String constant.
     }

 But somebody got the idea that this task was a bit bigger.
 While I try to discourage overuse of Optional, I encourage the use of `enum,` but the `enum` in the code below is pointless.
-Its two values were used nowhere else in the project; nor was its big public static method, `getTicketType().` This code would have been clumsy and verbose even without Optional, but its use only makes it worse.
-All of this code does nothing more than my two simple methods above.
+Its two values were used nowhere else in the project; nor was its big public static method, `getTicketType().` Even without Optional, this code would have been clumsy and verbose, but Optional only makes it worse.
+None of this extra code does anything more than my two simple methods above.

     // This enum is an inner class of a larger class, which defines the two String Constants
     // used here.
 Their values aren't important.